-Atopic eczema, the commonest form of eczema, occurs in 'atopic' individuals.
+Atopic eczema - the most common form of eczema - occurs in 'atopic' individuals.
 This means that they, or a close relation, may also have asthma or hay fever (allergic rhinitis).
 Atopic eczema can start in childhood, before the age of 1 year.
 The symptoms can be anything from small patches of minor irritation to a severe rash covering the whole body.
-The underlying cause is altered barrier function of the skin.
-There is a lack of protective oils in the skin to keep irritants out, hence the beneficial use of moisturisers.

 Treatment of eczema

 Eczema and other skin conditions are often associated with dry skin.
 This is linked to an altered barrier function of the skin.
 There is a lack of protective oils in the skin to keep irritants out, hence the beneficial use of moisturisers.
 The loss of the barrier function is caused by inflammation and leads to drying of the skin.
 Dry skin in turn makes the inflammation worse.
 Moisturising, emollient treatments (lotions, creams, and ointments) can often settle inflammation.
 Emollients are the most important part of any eczema treatment.

 There are numerous dry skin treatments available on prescription from GPs, or in pharmacies.
 A pharmacist will be able to advise.